-Staffan has learned the true value of documentation.
-Here’s a few cases he recalls:
+Staffan has also learned the true value of documentation.
+Here are a few cases he recalls:

 - At a meeting with production, the manager is upset about Line 1 because there was downtime all day yesterday.
 For the last 8 weeks, operator maintenance was not performed and nor was the monthly service from the maintenance department.
 The reason for the lack of maintenance was the current production mode, which allowed no time to shut down the equipment.
 Yesterday’s downtime was a consequence of this.

 - A production manager wants a meeting with me.
 One of his lines is not producing as it should, and he needs help.
 They’ve increased production and hired several new operators to reach their new goals.
 Suddenly the machine stopped working properly.
 Together, we take a look at the problems over the last two months and note that 70% of the downtime is related to changeovers between products.
 The completion codes used show Handling, which came as a surprise for the production manager.
 We decided to go through the instructions and documentation for changeovers, together with the operators and maintenance managers.